AiredaleDev/AiredaleDev/README.md

 Like most people, I start many more projects than I get properly working, let alone "finish", so I tend to like to cook a project on-and-off for years before I make it public.

 In the mix, there are a couple of projects which I've worked on professionally:
-* [QWERTY](https://github.com/gt-tinker/qwerty) -- High-level (i.e. "basis-translations", if you're familiar) language and compiler and for quantum computers embedded in Python.
+* [QWERTY](https://github.com/gt-tinker/qwerty) -- High-level (i.e. "basis-translations", if you're familiar) language and compiler for quantum computers embedded in Python.
 * [MFlowCode](https://github.com/MFlowCode/MFC) -- Exascale Physics Simulation

 ### Reading List